Looking Out For Each Other

 Door Sales

-If an artist gets sick and can no longer travel or perform, events may be postponed or cancelled.
-We will offer exchanges or refunds to our ticket holders in this instance.
+If an event is postponed or cancelled, we will offer exchanges or refunds to our ticket holders.

 Latecomers